brentwalther/brentwalther.github.io/jcf/merging.md

 Error: Transaction does not balance
 ```

-If the account is missing, all you need to do is add it to your `master.accounts` file.
-If the transaction doesn't balance, simply add the missing splits creating new accounts if necessary.

-After a successful merge, I move on to [making a commit](/jcf/commit.html).
+A few common reasons you'd have to make manual fixes:

+- You want to split a transaction with an account not already in your `master.accounts` file.
+Edit `master.accounts` and add the account.
+- The transaction doesn't balance.
+This happens if you skipped the transaction during [matching](/jcf/matching.html) or you tried to multi-split and made a mistake.
+Either run the matcher again or edit the ledger snippet and properly balance the transaction, adding new accounts as necessary in `master.accounts`.

+If no errors were printed, you can assume the merge was successful.
+Next, I [diff and make a commit](/jcf/commit.html).